tinnuadan/redcogs/shops/README.md

 ## Search
 Search for a shop with `!shop search [-n NAME] [-o OWNER] [-i ITEM] [-v] [needle]`

-You can use `!shop search <needle>` to search for `needle` ina ll fields (i.e. name of the shop, owners and sold items) or  search specificily for any of those fields.
+You can use `!shop search <needle>` to search for `needle` in all fields (i.e. name of the shop, owners and sold items) or  search specificily for any of those fields.
 For example you can search for a specific sold item with `!shop search -i ITEM` (or `!shop search --item ITEM`).

 All search commands implcitly use wildcards and are case insensitive, so `!shop search axe` would also find "pickaxe".